dpc10ster/RJafrocBook/docs/10-ORH-analysis.md

 \begin{equation}
 F_{ORH}=\frac{MS(T)}{MS(TR)+J\max(Cov_2-Cov_3,0)}
-(\#eq:FORH)
+(\#eq:F-ORH)
 \end{equation}

-\@ref(eq:FORH) incorporates Hillis’ modification, which ensures that the constraint \@ref(eq:FORH) is always obeyed and avoids a possibly negative (hence illegal) F-statistic.
+\@ref(eq:F-ORH) incorporates Hillis’ modification, which ensures that the constraint \@ref(eq:CovOrderings) is always obeyed and avoids a possibly negative (hence illegal) F-statistic.
 The mean square (MS) terms are defined by (these are calculated directly using FOM values, not pseudovalues):

 \begin{equation}
 MS(T)=\frac{J}{I-1}\sum_{i=1}^{I}(\theta_{i\bullet}-\theta_{\bullet\bullet})^2\\
 MS(TR)=\frac{1}{(I-1)(J-1)}\sum_{i=1}^{I}\sum_{j=1}^{J}(\theta_{ij}-\theta_{i\bullet}-\theta_{\bullet j}+\theta_{\bullet\bullet})^2
-(\#eq:MSORH)
+(\#eq:MS-ORH)
 \end{equation}

-In their original paper [@RN1450] Obuchowski and Rockette state that their proposed test statistic F (basically \@ref(eq:FORH) without the constraint implied by the $\max$ function) is distributed as an F-statistic with numerator degree of freedom  $ndf=I-1$ and denominator degree of freedom $ddf=(I-1)(J-1)$.
+In their original paper [@RN1450] Obuchowski and Rockette state that their proposed test statistic F (basically \@ref(eq:F-ORH) without the constraint implied by the $\max$ function) is distributed as an F-statistic with numerator degree of freedom  $ndf=I-1$ and denominator degree of freedom $ddf=(I-1)(J-1)$.
 It turns out that then the test is unduly conservative, meaning it is unusually reluctant to reject the null hypothesis.

 In this connection the author has two historical anecdotes.
-The late Dr. Robert F. Wagner once stated to the author (ca. 2001) that the sample-size tables published by Obuchowski [@RN1971;@RN1972], using the unmodified version of \@ref(eq:FORH), predicted such high number of readers and cases that he was doubtful about the chances of anyone conducting a practical ROC study.
+The late Dr. Robert F. Wagner once stated to the author (ca. 2001) that the sample-size tables published by Obuchowski [@RN1971;@RN1972], using the unmodified version of \@ref(eq:F-ORH), predicted such high number of readers and cases that he was doubtful about the chances of anyone conducting a practical ROC study.

 The second story is that the author once conducted NH simulations using the Roe-Metz simulator described in the preceding chapter and the significance testing as described in the Obuchowski-Rockette paper: the method did not reject the null hypothesis even once in 2000 trials!
 Recall that with $\alpha = 0.05$  a valid test should reject the null hypothesis about $100\pm20$ times in 2000 trials.
 The author recalls (ca. 2004) telling Dr. Steve Hillis about this issue, and he suggested a different value for the denominator degrees of freedom (ddf), substitution of which magically solved the problem, i.e., the simulations rejected the null hypothesis about 5% of the time; the new $ddf$ is defined below ($ndf$ is unchanged), with the subscript H denoting the Hillis modification: